mderrien29/kanedama/backend/docs/DECISIONS.md

 But it seems to be a hot topic on the internet, so please comment your opinion under this video and click the notification bell :).

 TDD is not yet natural for me so i did not use it.
-I think it's not as great as lots of people think it is (did VW cars truly emit less CO2 ? or did TDD pervert them ?), but if it's a requirement it's something i can do ofc.
+I think it's not as great as lots of people think it is (did VW cars truly emit less CO2 ?
+They did such a great job at TDD though), but if it's a requirement it's something i can do ofc.

 ### E2E